Hi, I’m Karen

 I’ve been a full-time working professional in a global corporation, later as a mum in part-time.
 Today I’m a business owner and work-from-home mum.
 We don’t have grandparents or extended family living near us and I know the reality of work-family-life balance, being a mum and family without a big family network close by.

 I’m passionate about learning, self-directed education, human potential and changing the paradigm in adult-child relationships in educational settings.
-As a family, we’re active in the community of the self-directed school our kids attend.
-Here’s more about the projects and organisations I support.
+As a family, we’re active in the community of the self-directed school our kids attend and through my work, I’m proud to support projects and organisations that are doing amazing work for children, families and our planet with 10% of all profits.

 I love to travel.
 I’ve been lucky enough to see some beautiful places in our world.
 I love being in nature and in big cities.
-London feels like home and Berlin like visiting a good friend.
+London’s home and Berlin’s like visiting a good friend.
 Travelling with my family is one of my greatest pleasures and I have a very long list of places I still want to see in my lifetime.

 I love my work!
 I love connecting with people, sharing stories and experiences, and I love the science and research that is so important when it comes to understanding our kids and ourselves, how our brains work, what emotional wellbeing means for our health (and the health of our society).
 I love seeing the difference it can make to people’s lives – parents, families, their kids and ultimately humankind – when we change the way we parent and enable each and every one of us to lead peaceful, intentional, fulfilling and joyful lives.